samclothier/braintracer/README.md

 • Open Anaconda Prompt
 • Type `bt.bat` while in `WorkingDirectory`
 • Follow the instructions in the terminal
 • Play with your results and save figures within Jupyter Notebook!
-Be

 ---
 ## Sample data